Ptolemy II Philadelphus: Ruler cult

-Ptolemy II was responsible for the transformation of the cult of Alexander the Great which had been established by Ptolemy I into a state cult of the Ptolemaic dynasty.
+Ptolemy II was responsible for the transformation of the cult of Alexander the Great, which had been established by Ptolemy I, into a state cult of the Ptolemaic dynasty.
 At the start of his sole reign, Ptolemy II deified his father.
 He deified his mother Berenice I as well after her death in the 270s.
-The couple were worshipped as a pair, the Theoi Soteres (Saviour Gods).
-Around 272 BC, Ptolemy II promoted himself and his sister-wife Arsinoe II to divine status as the Theoi Adelphoi (Sibling Gods).
+The couple was worshipped as a pair, the Theoi Soteres (lit.
+'Savior Gods').
+Around 272 BC, Ptolemy II promoted himself and his sister-wife Arsinoe II to divine status as the Theoi Adelphoi (lit.
+'Sibling Gods').

-The eponymous priest of the deified Alexander, who served annually and whose name was used to date all official documents, became the 'Priest of Alexander and the Theoi Adelphoi'.
+The eponymous priest of the deified Alexander, who served annually and whose name was used to date all official documents, became the "Priest of Alexander and the Theoi Adelphoi".
 Each subsequent royal couple would be added to the priest's title until the late second century BC.
 In artistic depictions, Ptolemy II was often depicted with divine attributes, namely the club of Heracles and the elephant-scalp headdress associated with Alexander the Great, while Arsinoe was shown carrying a pair of cornucopiae with a small ram's horn behind her ear.

 Ptolemy also instituted cults for a number of relatives.
-Following her death around 269 BC, Arsinoe II was honoured with a separate cult in her own right, with every temple in Egypt required to include a statue of her as a 'temple-sharing deity' alongside the sanctuary's main god.
+Following her death around 269 BC, Arsinoe II was honoured with a separate cult in her own right, with every temple in Egypt required to include a statue of her as a "temple-sharing deity" alongside the sanctuary's main god.
 Her cult would prove extremely popular in Egypt throughout the Ptolemaic period.
 Ptolemy's other sister Philotera also received a cult.
 Even Ptolemy's mistress Bilistiche received sanctuaries in which she was identified with the goddess Aphrodite.